johnmackintosh/runcharter/README.md

 This package automatically creates rebased run charts, based on run chart rules commonly used in healthcare.
-This can be a single chart, and will eventually also create faceted small multiples.
+The main motivation is to analyse many charts at one time, but will also analyse a single chart.
 All sustained runs of improvement, in the desired direction, will be highlighted and the median re-phased, using the points that contributed to the run.
 Non useful observations (points on the median) are ignored for the purposes of identifying a sustained improvement and are not highlighted.

  For the time being, the function requires a three column data frame, containing the named variables "grp", "y" and "date".
  "grp" is a grouping variable which will be used for faceting.
  "y" is the variable on the y axis.
  You are encouraged to ensure that any doubles have been rounded appropriately.
  "date" is a date column.

  The function returns  a runchart and  dataframe of sustained data points, allowing you to perform further analysis or processing.